Thunderbird Disco Homestead

 In any case, the plant will need a proper water and nutrient supply to thrive — alongside plenty of sunlight and other variables.

 • Regular “photoperiod” seeds genetics can be male or female.
 You’re rolling the dice.
 The only reason to choose these, I think, is if you want to breed plants or cultivate seeds, and I have no idea how to do that (yet).
+And you need to have a very stable climate with distinct seasons.

 • Feminized photoperiod seeds take some of the risk out of it, as you’re (likely) getting female-only cannabis seeds.
 Most photoperiod plants can grow to be like 6’ tall, take about 4-6 months to mature and be ready for harvest, and can yield 10+ ounces of weed per plant.
 They depend on light cycles (hence photoperiod) so you ideally need to give them 18-24 hrs of light in the early vegetative stage, and then a controlled 12 hrs of light (and 12 hrs of darkness) in the later flowering stage.